dominicm00/ham/docs/Language-specification.md

 ### Words
 Words are character sequences of all printable, non-whitespace characters (ASCII 33-126), _excluding the following:_ `$ ' " : ; { } ( ) [ ] # ! & | = + ?`.

 The `$` character indicates the start of a variable expression.
-Not having a valid variable expression after a `$` in a word is an error.
+Not having a valid variable expression after a `$` is an error.

 **Examples:**
 ```text